 - Install parking garage.

+- Upgrade mailboxes in the lobby area of the building

+- Painting of lobby area main entrance

 - Replace hallways flooring throughout the building.

 - Paint hallways throughout the building

 - Day care for all residents

 - Windows

-- Paving parking lots and entry way
+- Paving parking lots

 - Wi-Fi for the towers

+- Parking lots sealing and stripping (both front and rear)

 - Seating for gazebo

 - Tables and chairs for library and community room

 - Chairs for seniors (higher chairs)

 - New stove and refrigerator for kitchen

 - Paint dividers walls on the balcony